 June 1991—Martha's Vineyard

-Down at the end of Seaview Avenue, just before the town of Oak Bluffs gives way to Edgartown, on a stretch of beach between Farm Pond and the Atlantic ocean, the Alexandre home was the quintessential cafe cod style cottage—actually a rather large home, though simple in design.
+Down at the end of Seaview Avenue, just before the town of Oak Bluffs gives way to Edgartown, on a stretch of beach between Farm Pond and the Atlantic ocean, the Alexandre home was the quintessential cafe cod style cottage—actually a relatively large home, though simple in design.
 In the backyard, there was a large pool and an even larger expanse of lawn around it.
-On the stone pavers between the house and the pool that served as patio, was an expensive and complex propane grill.
-While the house was generally Diann's domain—he thought installing the pool was bad idea—Paul Alexandre had few things he splurged on, and his grill was one of them.
+On the stone pavers between the house and the pool that served as a patio, was an expensive and complicated propane grill.
+While the house was, for the most part, Diann's domain—he thought installing the pool was a bad idea—Paul Alexandre had few things he splurged on, and his grill was one of them.

 The boys wanted steaks, and Paul was happy to oblige.
-With the school year over, Paul was glad that his oldest son Matthew, having just graduated from high school, was staying on the island for the summer before he started classes as Stanford University, clear across the country.
+With the school year over, Paul was glad that his oldest son Matthew, having graduated from high school a few weeks prior, was staying on the island for the summer before he started classes as Stanford University, clear across the country.
 With Matthew leaving, Paul had often found himself thinking recently, the countdown to an empty nest would begin.
 But Joaquin was still only fourteen—he could worry about that later.

 Paul and Diann Alexandre had three boys, Matthew, Christian, and Joaquin, all of them teenagers now, in their nineteen-year marriage.
 Matthew was the responsible one, a boy who wasn't shy, but quiet all the same.
-He lead by example, and everything he did made his parents proud—he was homecoming and prom king, as well as student council president.
+He led by example, and everything he did made his parents proud—he was the homecoming and prom king, as well as student council president.
 Christian was a classic middle child, a consummate jokester, he had a knack for getting himself into all manner of trouble, and also a knack for talking his way out of most of it.
 His gift of charm had the whole of Oak Bluffs in thrall.
-Joaquin, though not nearly the athlete that Matthew and Christian were, was headstrong all the same, and being the youngest, he was overprotected by his brothers; they doted on him, though Paul remembered when the boys were younger and Christian and Matthew could torture Joaquin just as easily.
+Joaquin, though not nearly the athlete that Matthew and Christian were, was headstrong all the same, and being the youngest, his brothers overprotected him; they doted on him–though Paul remembered when the boys were younger and Christian and Matthew could torture Joaquin just as readily.